 Bottom line: it pays to chat

 Live chat bridges the gap between the personal, timely service that makes us loyal customers in real life with the extensibility of software and the ROI of automation.
+It has introduced a new way of selling and marketing for businesses, which we call conversational marketing.

 You certainly don’t need to use our live chat solution to experience these benefits, but some of our customers have experienced solid results: